Will Innovation Save Us?

 Doors at 6:30 PM

 Ray Kurzweil is one of the world’s leading inventors, thinkers, and futurists, with a thirty-year track record of accurate predictions.
 Called "the restless genius" by The Wall Street Journal and "the ultimate thinking machine" by Forbes magazine, Kurzweil was selected as one of the top entrepreneurs by Inc. magazine, which described him as the "rightful heir to Thomas Edison."
 PBS selected him as one of the "sixteen revolutionaries who made America."
 Want more?
 Read a full biography of Ray Kurzweil.

 Richard Florida is “as close to a household name as it is possible for an urban theorist to be in America,” according to The Economist, while MIT Technology Review recently named him one of the world’s most influential thinkers.
 He is author of several global best sellers, including the award-winning The Rise of the Creative Class.
 TIME magazine recognized his Twitter feed as one of the 140 most influential in the world.
 Florida is currently the Director of the Martin Prosperity Institute at the University of Toronto’s Rotman School of Management, Global Research Professor at New York University, and founder of the Creative Class Group.
 Want more?
 Read a full biography of Richard Florida.

-Amanda Lang is the senior business correspondent for CBC News and co-host of CBC TV’s Lang and O’Leary Exchange, with a front-row seat to the world’s daily top stories in business, politics, and economics.
+Amanda Lang is the former senior business correspondent for CBC News and co-host of CBC TV’s Lang and O’Leary Exchange, with a front-row seat to the world’s daily top stories in business, politics, and economics.
 Amanda is a veteran moderator, and author of the bestseller The Power of Why: Simple Questions That Lead to Success, a book that shows readers how to reignite curiosity at any age to become more innovative and productive.
 Want more?
-Read a full biography of Amanda Lang.
+Read the biography of Amanda Lang.